Supporting Online Discussions: Integrating AI Into the adhocracy+ Participation Platform To Enhance Deliberation: Related Work

-In our work, we focus on improving the discussion itself by enhancing deliberative features, such as reciprocity and rationality, directly.
-For this, we provide two new modules for the adhocracy+ platform that are designed to (i) recommend comments based on being \emph{in favor} or \emph{against} the discussed issue, hereby encouraging participants to react to opposing statements, and (ii) automatically highlight the most deliberative user comments, motivating users to write comments of higher quality.
+Similar to our approach, \citet{10.1145/3613904.3642530} also aim to enhance deliberative quality on online discussion platforms.
+They employ large language models (LLMs) to generate reflective nudges designed to promote users’ self-reflection, thereby fostering more thoughtful and deliberative contributions.
+In our work, we focus on directly enhancing the deliberative quality of discussions by improving their reciprocity and rationality.
+To achieve this, we introduce two new modules for the adhocracy+ platform: (i)~the \emph{Comment Recommendation Module} that suggests comments based on whether participants are \emph{in favor} or \emph{against} the discussed issue, encouraging participants to engage with opposing viewpoints, and (ii)~the \emph{Deliberative Quality Module} that automatically identifies and highlights the most deliberative user comments, motivating participants to contribute further high-quality comments.